muratcansarkalkan/audy2024/README.md

 ## How to Use

+Open config.ini in notepad and change the path2005 and path06 values with the path that you installed the games.

 Create folders with 4-digit IDs in either speeches2005 or speeches06 (depending on the game you want to import PA sounds) and place .wav files.
 For now, there are only 3 types of calls available.
 Place .wav files into the folder as 0.wav, 1.wav and 2.wav.